Exhibits at the Holland Land Office Museum

 Joseph Ellicott and the Holland Land Company

 Take a step back in time and see what might have been found in the Holland Land Office during the of Joseph Ellicott.
 See Joseph Ellicott and Robert Morris’s desks and what kind of equipment was used to survey the land.
 Learn about the history of the Holland Land Company as well as key players in the development of Western New York.
-This room holds a model of the ship “The Batavia,” a merchant vessel which sailed between Holland and the far East, examples of land deeds of the time period, a letter press, and a stone marker, which would have assisted Joseph Ellicott and his team in surveying the land.
-In this room you are also able to see the original Rosewood cabinets that were housed in the Richmond Mansion.
+Examples of land deeds of the time period, a letter press, and a stone marker, which would have assisted Joseph Ellicott and his team in surveying the land.
+Also featured are portraits of members of the Ellicott Family, and Native American artifacts relating to the Holland Land Company’s interactions with the Seneca in Western New York.

 Take a trip down memory lane and see what old Batavia was like.
-Learn about agriculture through farming equipment and photographs.
+Learn about agriculture through farming equipment from the large manufacturers that called Batavia home.
 Stop by the old post office and imagine what it might have been like sending letters back then.
-See old advertisements and cozy up by the marble fireplace from the Richmond mansion.
-If you enjoy music, you will love the Genesee Symphony Orchestra’s display on the history of their organization, also featured in this room.
+See the glorious remnants of the Richmond Mansion and even cozy up by its marble fireplace If you enjoy music, you will love the Genesee Symphony Orchestra’s display on the history of their organization.
+Learn about one of the great politicians of our area, Barber Conable.
+You can even enjoy our art gallery wall, with rotating works by local artists.

 Military history of Genesee County

 Learn about Genesee County’s impact in each war, from the Revolutionary War until the Vietnam War.
-The lives of Ralph Chandler, Charles Rand, and Emory Upton, who were all residents of Genesee County are on display and detail their impact on the military.
+The lives of Ely Parker, Ralph Chandler, Charles Rand, and Emory Upton, who were all residents of Genesee County are on display and detail their impact on the military.
 On display are items that these men may have owned or used throughout the war, including Emory Upton’s West Point uniform and trunk, and Charles Rand’s Medal of Honor.
-Take a look at the history of Batavia’s police force and firemen through objects they would have used.
-Explore Batavia’s more gruesome history by learning about the County Gibbet and its victims
+Explore Batavia’s more gruesome history by learning about the County Gibbet and its victims, along with artifacts from the investigation of the Linden Murders.